9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 Find Letters in Your Name

-Put some letter signs on the floor with some toy cars.
+You can make a playful game with the alphabet signs.
+Put some different letters on the floor with some toy cars.
 Kids can drive their car in a circle around the letters that are part of their names.
 For more multi-sensory input, encourage them to say the sound of the letter as they drive around it.

 Sort Letters with similar parts

-Kids can find letters with similar elements and can sort them.
-For example, they can find all the letters with dots, straight lines, slanted lines, circles, tunnels, hooks, tails, etc.
+Young learners can find letters of the alphabet with similar attributes and can sort them.
+For example, they can find all the letters with dots, straight lines, slanted lines, circles, tunnels, hooks, tails, etc. This will help them with the visual discrimination skills needed to distinguish one letter from the next.

 sort similar letters to help with letter recognition